VUIIS/demo-singularity-matlab-fsl/README.md

 problem-solving from the inside out.

 This container also includes an installation of FSL, which has a lot of handy tools including fsleyes to make the QA PDF.
+The FSL parts could be removed from the Singularity file if FSL isn't used, to end up with a smaller container.

     Singularity container
     |   Primary entrypoint (shell script)